raffleit/raffleit-vue/README.md

 # Raffle It!
 Vue &middot; [![CircleCI](https://circleci.com/gh/raffleit/raffleit-vue.svg?style=shield)](https://circleci.com/gh/raffleit/raffleit-vue) [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/raffleit/raffleit-vue/blob/master/LICENSE)

-This is an implementation of Raffle It! in Vue.
-Bootstrapped with vue-cli.
+This is an implementation of Raffle It! in Vue, vuex and vue-router, bootstrapped with vue-cli.

 ## Pros and Cons (Purely Subjective)

+Creating this app feels like, as someone else said, using a mix of Angular and React.
+It's actually quite OK.

 Pros | Cons
 ---- | --------
+A good CLI | Mutation, too much mutation
+Opiniated 'ecosystem' makes it easy to start | Tooling made hard with a .vue-file, what's wrong with JavaScript-classes?

 ## Known Bugs
-- Just started
+- None

 ## Command Line Stuff